cleichner/house/house-manual.md

 # Masonic - House Manual

-##Kitchen By-Laws
+## Kitchen

+**Captains**

+Kitchen captains are volunteers who take responsibility for cleaning up messes left behind by others.
+Please be considerate.
+Follow the kitchen guidelines.

+- Kat (lower)
+- Walrus (upper)

 ###Cleanliness
-- if you leave a mess, it will be photographed and sent out and you will be shamed
 - Keepon is watching you and wants you to feel bad if you leave a mess.
 - if the dishwasher is running, hand wash your dish
 - if the dishwasher is clean, empty it and put your dish in there or handwash your dish
 - dishwasher detergent is underneath the sink
+- if you leave a mess, it will be photographed and sent out and you will be shamed

 ###Food storage
 - label your food with masking tape and the sharpies by the sink (TODO: kh)